Mike Keeney: Abroad

-During his time at Viikingit, he developed the club academy format and coaching structure, trained various teams within the club, was in charge of the day to day operations of the club and as the Head Coach of the U20 boys Academy team, achieved promotion to ASM (Top Youth League for the country, with only 10 teams) which was the first time in the club's 45-year history.
-He also worked with the first team, and during the 2009 helped his team to a 3rd place finish in Ykkönen (1st division) and again in 2010 he helped his team to finish 2nd in Ykkönen.
+During his time at Viikingit, he developed the club academy format and coaching structure, trained various teams within the club, was in charge of the day-to-day operations of the club and as the head coach of the U20 boys Academy team, achieved promotion to ASM (Top Youth League for the country, with only 10 teams) which was the first time in the club's 45-year history.
+He also worked with the first team, and during the 2009 helped his team to a 3rd-place finish in Ykkönen (1st division) and again in 2010 he helped his team to finish 2nd in Ykkönen.
 At Viikingit, Keeney also got his UEFA B License.

 His work at Viikingit caught the eye of the Veikkausliiga side MYPA, where he moved in 2009.
-At MYPA he was the Men's first team's assistant coach from 2009 - 2011.
+At MYPA he was the men's first team's assistant coach from 2009 to 2011.
 During his time at MYPA he got valuable experience of coaching in the Veikkausliiga, and in the UEFA Europa League.

-In 2013, he coached the Papua New Guinea national football team.
+In 2013, he coached the Papua New Guinea national soccer team.